Frequently Asked Questions

 What are the commitments/dates if my proposal is accepted?

-All scholars are expected to participate in (dates below are tentative):
+All scholars and mentors are expected to participate in (dates below are tentative):

 - Orientation - May 9, 2016 (typically held in the beginning of May)